-GENERAL COMPETENCES The learning process should allow the degree g raduates to demonstrate.
 Ability to apply practical knowledge to solve problems related to qualitative and quantitative information Solve problems effectively(CG4).
 Solve qualitative and quantitative problems following previously developed models(CE14).
 Relate theory and experimentation(CE22).
 Recognise and evaluate chemical processes in daily life(CE23).
 Understand the qualitative and quantitative aspects of chemical problems(CE24).
 Calculation and arithmetic capabilities, including aspects such as analysis error, estimates of orders of magnitude, and correct use of the units.
 Develop capacity for analysis, synthesis and critical thinking (CG1).
 Show inductive and deductive reasoning ability(CG2).
 Solve problems effectivelyCG4).
 Skills related to information technology such as word processing, spreadsheet, recording and storage of data, internet use related to the subjects.
-Demonstrate ability to communicate information, ideas, problems and solutions to both specialist and non-specialist audiences and using information technology, as appropriate(CG6).
+Demonstrate ability to communicate information, ideas, problems and solutions to both specialist and non- specialist audiences and using information technology, as appropriate(CG6).
 Have basic skills in the use of information and communication technology and properly manage the information obtained.(CT2).
 Planning and time management skills.
 Develop capacity for analysis, synthesis and critical thinking.
 (CG1).
 Demonstrate leadership and management skills, entrepreneurship, initiative, creativity, organization, planning, control, leadership, decision making and negotiation(CG3).

-Demonstrate leadership and management skills, entrepreneurship, initiative, creativity, organization, IN IN planning, control, leadership, decision making and negotiation(CG3).
-Demonstrate ability to work in teams both in Study skills necessary for professional interdisciplinary teams and in an international development.
-These will include the ability to work context(CG5). autonomously.
+Study skills necessary for professional development.
+These will include the ability to work autonomously.
+Demonstrate leadership and management skills, entrepreneurship, initiative, creativity, organization, planning, control, leadership, decision making and negotiation(CG3).
+Demonstrate ability to work in teams both in interdisciplinary teams and in an international context(CG5).
 Learn autonomously.(CG8).
 Demonstrate the ability to adapt to new situations(CG9).
 Students must have developed the learning skills needed to undertake further study with a high degree of autonomy.(CB5).